ali7naseh/llm_local_censorship/README.md

 # llm_local_censorship

+This repository contains anonymized artifact materials associated with the submission.
+The artifact provides a lightweight implementation of the censorship measurement framework used in the paper, including prompt templates, generation templates, judge-score calibration utilities, and analysis scripts for global, model-level local, and group-level censorship.

+The repository is intended to document the main components of the experimental pipeline.
+Some files are provided as templates rather than end-to-end reproduction scripts, because the original experiments used a mix of API-hosted models, locally hosted GPU models, provider-specific interfaces, and data artifacts that may be subject to safety, licensing, or platform-term constraints.

 ## Prompt Templates

 The `prompts/` directory contains the main prompt templates used in the experiments.
 These files are provided separately so that the prompts can be inspected without searching through the code.